sarzamas/UTF8_issue_in_cucumber_report.html/README.md

  To escape error with UTF8 one should:

-4.1 add two empty lines in step_definition file after this line ./features/step_definitions/MyAlarm_steps.rb:2
+4.1 add two empty lines in step_definition file before this line ./features/step_definitions/MyAlarm_steps.rb:2 this need to be done to exclude show up of russian characters on first line inside html report snippet

 4.2 run Launch cucumber command again and look after generated report.html